Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 cd build/tmp/deploy/images/genericx86-64
 ```

-Here the file `dts-base-image-ce-genericx86-64.wic.gz` should be available which
+Here the file `dts-base-image-genericx86-64.wic.gz` should be available which
 is the image of DTS.
 To flash image you can use the same command as showed in
-[running section](#bootable-usb-stick), just change the file name.
+[running section](#launching-dts_1), just change the file name.

 * Boot the platform